-Core courses in the program are only offered during the day and only in the semester as indicated in the Course Sequence.
-Support courses are usually offered in a variety of semesters and times.
+Prepares individuals for employment as entry-level Physical Therapist Assistants.
 Students in this program will have learning experiences in the classroom, laboratory and in local physical therapy facilities.
 The final semester is spent in full-time (40 hrs/week) clinical externships.

 - Minimum College GPA of 2.8 (at least 12 credits excluding less than 100 level courses)

 - COMPASS Reading score of 84 or better